romange/image-bakery/README.md

 Packer build requires the appropriate policies/service-accounts to be setup in each of the clouds.

 `tf/` folder has requires scripts in order to setup those policies.

+To import existing resources you can use:
+`terraform import --var bucket=.... aws_iam_instance_profile.packer_profile PackerBuilderRole`

 ## Provision for clouds

 GCP setup: